rampal-punia/python-tutorials/4_pyhton_useful_concepts/join_split_methods/readme.md

 # Join & Split

 ## As String methods

 - string.split()
 - string.join()

 ## As OS module methods

 - os.path.split()
 - os.path.join()

-## str.split():
+## str.split()

 - Where to use?
   - Used to split a string as required and convert it into an iterable.

 - Syntax
   - string.split('split_operator', maxsplit)

 - Demo.py
   - Split a string using different separators.
   - Get the first name only from a list of full names.

-## str.Join():
+## str.Join()

 - Where to use?
   - Used to join a list/tuple as required and convert it into a string.

 - Syntax
   - 'join_operator'.join(iterable)

 - demo.py
   - Join texts from a list of texts.

-## os.path.split():
+## os.path.split()

 - Where to use?
   - Used to correctly split the path of a file at '/' or '\', automatically and gives back the filename.
 It makes the split of the file names os independent.

 - Syntax
   - os.path.split(path)

 - Demo.py
   - split the path of a file and get back the file name.

-## os.path.join():
+## os.path.join()

 - Where to use?
   - Joins one or more path names into one complete path.
 So, Instead of hard-coding the path of a file or directory manually, use this method to join path components intelligently.

 - Syntax
   - os.path.join(path1, path2, path3, ...)

 - Demo.py
   - join the paths of a file to the current directory.

 ## Project demo

 - A file containing 500 phone numbers is given.
 Read all the phone numbers from that file, split the country codes from the phone numbers and put them inside a bracket, spilt the country code and phone numbers with hyphen(-) and save these phone numbers in a separate file.

 for example: